-The Company leases office space and equipment under non-cancelable operating leases with various expiration dates through 2018.
-Rent expense for fiscal years 2010, 2009 and 2008, was \$3,091, \$2,550 and \$2,151, respectively.
+The Company leases office space and equipment under non-cancelable operating leases with various expiration dates through fiscal year 2018.
+Rent expense for fiscal years 2011, 2010 and 2009, was \$3,259, \$3,091 and \$2,550, respectively.
 The Company recognizes rent expense on a straight-line basis over the lease period and accrues for rent expense incurred but not paid.